Ryan Dinwiddie: Calgary Stampeders

+Head coach

 Toronto Argonauts

 On December 12, 2019, Dinwiddie was named the head coach of the Toronto Argonauts, the 45th in team history.
 However, the 2020 CFL season was cancelled and he did not coach in 2020.
-In his first season, in 2021, he led the team to a first place finish in the East Division, but the club lost the East Final to the Hamilton Tiger-Cats.
+In his first season, in 2021, he led the team to a first-place finish in the East Division, but the club lost the East Final to the Hamilton Tiger-Cats.

-In 2022, after a 4–5 start to the season, Dinwiddie led the team to an 11–7 finish and a second consecutive first place finish in the East Division.
+In 2022, after a 4–5 start to the season, Dinwiddie led the team to an 11–7 finish and a second consecutive first-place finish in the East Division.
 He earned his first playoff victory against the Montreal Alouettes in the East Final and coached in his first Grey Cup as a head coach.
 He led the team to the 18th championship in franchise history after the team defeated the Winnipeg Blue Bombers in the 109th Grey Cup game.